 - 10.1.
-Behaviour that can be seen as possibly reflecting community tension within the school as a whole should be monitored e.g. where small groups of pupils form isolated groups within the playground or the classroom. - 10.2.
+Behaviour that can be seen as possibly reflecting community tension within the school as a whole should be monitored e.g. where small groups of pupils form isolated groups within the playground or the classroom.
+Where any community tension has been highlighted to staff the Police are to be informed as soon as possible in order to assess, review and respond to any community needs.
+These can also be reported via Stop Hate UK. - 10.2.
 Schools should continue to develop healthy relationships with their local communities.
 In order for a school to fully understand and enable pupils to achieve to their highest potential, they need to be aware of community issues. - 10.3.
 Schools should continue to involve and draw on the expertise of community members in the school curriculum and related activities.
 Schools should consider how they contribute towards integrating people into the community.